Revived Iron Auto Repair

 “I knew it was going to be a big change for me going from a home-based business to me owning a small business,” Dallas said.
 “And now I have two full-time mechanics who work for me and a part-timer.
 I am the office staff, so that’s really a big change.”

-To get his dream business opened, he was referred to Stearns Bank and lender Al Schulz, who works out of the North Branch location.
-Dallas didn’t know much about Al but was happy to work with someone who understood the SBA loan process so well.
+To get his dream business opened, he was referred to Stearns Bank.
+Dallas didn’t know much about Stearns Bank but was happy to work with a team that understood the SBA loan process so well.

-“He was the easiest guy to work with,” Dallas said.
-“I needed someone to guide me.
+Dallas said, “I needed someone to guide me.
 It was 10 times easier than I thought.
-Al also helped me take out a home equity loan for the building.
-It was nice to work with one person.
 I now do all of my business banking with Stearns Bank and I wouldn’t do it with anyone else.”

-During the SBA loan approval process, Al stayed in constant contact with Dallas to let him know how things were going.
+During the SBA loan approval process, the bank stayed in constant contact with Dallas to let him know how things were going.
 That’s something that Dallas never forgot.

 “It feels like that small-town bank I always wanted to work with.”